sumanthvrao/Fake-News-Classifier/README.md

     Time : 8.24
 ```

-    Note: this script suppresses output from your classifier, and reports "Command exited with non-zero status 1" if your classifier reports the article as real, and only outputs the peak memory and total time elapsed between the launch and exit of your classifier.
+**Note** : this script suppresses output from your classifier, and reports "Command exited with non-zero status 1" if your classifier reports the article as real, and only outputs the peak memory and total time elapsed between the launch and exit of your classifier.

 * `setup.sh`: This file is expected to perform all the environmental setup required to run your code on the provided virtual machine, including installation of all required libraries, and downloading of any special packages (eg: `nltk.download("wordnet"))`.
 It will be run as:
 ```